fiskaltrust/rollout-doc/technical-operations/middleware/network-requirements.md

 ### Editing the proxy configuration

-Should you need to edit the proxy details, please keep in mind you will need to run the `-proxy` call again and cannot edit the configuration file manually as the proxy details are encrypted in the file.
+Should you need to edit the proxy details, please remember that you will need to run the `-proxy` call again and cannot edit the configuration file manually as the file encrypts the proxy details.

-In case you would like to remove the connection information altogether, please edit `fiskaltrust.exe.config` manually and remove the `add key="proxy"` entry.
+If you want to remove the connection information altogether, please edit `fiskaltrust.exe.config` manually and remove the `add key="proxy"` entry.

 :::caution settings taking effect

-Please keep in mind, any changes only take effect after a restart of fiskaltrust.Middleware.
+Please remember that any changes only take effect after a restart of fiskaltrust.Middleware.

 :::

 ### third-party proxy settings

-Depending on your setup you might also need to grant access to additional network resources.
+Depending on your setup, you might also need to grant access to additional network resources.

 import ProxyAT from '../../_markets/at/technical-operations/middleware/network-requirements/_proxy.mdx';
 import ProxyFR from '../../_markets/fr/technical-operations/middleware/network-requirements/_proxy.mdx';